Set-Valued Rigid Body Dynamics for Simultaneous, Inelastic, Frictional Impacts: Background

+Similar to continuous functions, there are several useful compositional rules which preserve upper semicontinuity; finite combination of u.s.c. functions by cartesian product, convex hull, composition, union, and addition are all u.s.c. \citep{Aubin1984}.

-\subsection{Differential Inclusions}
+\subsubsection{Differential Inclusions}

-The dynamics of many robots can be captured with a system of ordinary differential equations (ODEs) $\dot \State = \vect{f}(\State,\Input),$ which relates $\State$, the state of the robot (typically some notion of position and velocity), to $\Input$, a set of inputs (such as motor torques) that can be manipulated.
-However, the dynamics of rigid bodies under frictional contact present complexities that this formulation cannot capture.
-Impacts between bodies induce instantaneous jumps in velocity that in general cannot described by an ODE (\textit{non-smooth} behaviors) \citep{Brogliato99}.
-Additionally, when contact occurs at many points, multiple frictional forces that obey Coulomb's law of friction may exist (\textit{non-unique} behaviors) \cite{Stewart2000}.
+We will later see that in continuous time, the dynamics of rigid bodies under frictional contact present complexities that Ordinary Differential Equation (ODE) formulations cannot capture, as multiple outcomes that obey the constituent laws of contact may exist (\textit{non-unique} behaviors) \citep{Stewart2000}.
 It is then useful to define an object that, unlike ODEs, allows for the derivative at each state to lie in a set of possible values